- Off road parking

 Over three floors.
 Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Fitted kitchen with dining area.
 Sitting room.
 Second floor snug.

 Gas central heating.
-Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, TV, DVD, PlayStation 2 and games in snug, radio/CD, library of books and games, WiFi.
+Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, Smart TV with Freeview and Netflix, DVD, PlayStation 2 and games in snug, radio/CD, library of books and games, WiFi.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Off road parking for 1 car.
 Small patio area to side of cottage with furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shops, pubs and railway station 2 mins walk.
 Note: Cottage is close to the main road, and as such there may be some associated noise.
 Note: The off road parking space at the property isn't suitable for larger 4x4 vehicles.
 Alternative parking may be available on the roadside nearby or in local car parks.

 - Last minute